 - 1 Select Training > Workouts.

 - 2 Select a workout.

 - 3 Select Ride.

+- 4 Select ► to start the activity timer.

 After you begin a workout, the device displays each step of the workout, the target (if any), and current workout data.
 An audible alarm sounds when you are about to finish a workout step.
 A message appears, counting down the time or distance until a new step begins.